sadoprotocol/sado.space/public/blog/aware.md

 ---
-title: Be aware of what is ordinal-aware!
+title: Be aware of what is ordinal-aware
 pageTitle: Sado Space - Defining What Ordinal-Aware Means
 description: Introducing The Benefits of Sado Space
 ---